Inside: Desperate to calm a crying baby? Play one of these songs for crying babies. Bonus: These lullabies are worthy of your own playlists, too.

 But what if Notorious B.I.G. isn’t really up your alley?

-Here are a few songs that always calm our little one down.
+Here are a few songs for crying babies that always calm our little one down.
 Even better, with the exception of #6, these songs are worthy of your own non-baby-related playlists.

 Give these tunes a try – your baby might like them too.
 Or maybe she’ll be into misogynistic, sexually explicit lyrics.